parakosm/DTE-Game/README.md

 # DTE Game
- The game Eli hansen, Sam McSweeney and Gabriel Rendle are working on for D&D.
+ The game Eli Hansen, Sam McSweeney and Gabriel Rendle are working on for DTE.
+ Gabriel looks like the crystal skull from Indiana Jones and we all know it.